NAPPS to host property tax forum Oct. 3

 The North Atlanta Parents for Public Schools forum will begin at 6:30 p.m. with refreshments.
 The panel will include several Atlanta Public Schools Board of Education members and is set to start at 7 p.m. in the school’s theater, 2875 Northside Dr., NAPPS announced.

-The officials and candidates participating in the panel include Leah Aldridge, a candidate for state Senate District 6; Byron Amos, District 2 APS board; Lisa Bracken, the chief financial officer of APS; Cynthia Briscoe-Brown, at-large representative on the APS board; Betsy Holland, a candidate for state House District 54; Kandis Wood Jackson, at-large representation on the APS board; District 6 state Sen. Jennifer Jordan; and Nancy Meister, District 4 APS board.
+The officials and candidates participating in the panel include Leah Aldridge, a candidate for state Senate District 6; Byron Amos, District 2 APS board; Lisa Bracken, the chief financial officer of APS; Cynthia Briscoe-Brown, at-large representative on the APS board; Betsy Holland, a candidate for state House District 54; Kandis Wood Jackson, at-large representative on the APS board; District 6 state Sen. Jennifer Jordan; and Nancy Meister, District 4 APS board.